AtomXT/GL-and-Thresholding/README.md

 Output:

 - A : The closed form soluton.
-- S : The soft-thresholded sample covariance matrix.
-- Sigma_hard : The hard-thresholded sample covariance matrix.

 This function will return A as the closed-form solution of GL.
-Besides that, you have the option to check the soft and hard threhsolded sample covariance matrices as well.

 ### Example codes and test data